InDrive: Awards

-inDriver was nominated for the GSMA Global Mobile Awards (GLOMO) 2019 in the 'Most Innovative Mobile App' category.
+inDrive was nominated for the GSMA Global Mobile Awards (GLOMO) 2019 in the 'Most Innovative Mobile App' category.

 The service was named Google Play's 2019 Best Everyday Essential app in Brazil.

 inDrive won the SHIELD Trust Awards 2022 and 2024.

-In May 2024, inDriver released a documentary about the company's history titled "Inner Drive".
+In May 2024, inDrive released a documentary about the company's history titled "Inner Drive".
 In the same year, the film won several nominations at the Cannes Corporate Media & TV Awards.
 In 2025 it also won three awards at the 2025 US International Awards and two awards at New York Festivals TV & Film Awards.